 Turtles: Ancient Reptiles

-Turtles are part of an ancient lineage of reptiles; their roots date back to a time before the dinosaurs!
-Sea turtles have special adaptations that help them stay underwater for long periods of time, but they still need to come up for air.
-While turtles can hold their breaths between 5-7 hours when they’re resting, they regularly surface when they are feeding or swimming.
+Sea turtles are part of an ancient lineage of reptiles; their roots date back to a time before the dinosaurs!
+They have special adaptations that help them stay underwater for long periods of time, but they still need to come up for air.
+While sea turtles can hold their breaths between 5-7 hours when they’re resting, they regularly surface when they are feeding or swimming.
 And sometimes just to bask in the sun at the surface!
-Turtles are cold-blooded.
-This means they do not maintain a constant body temperature and have to take up heat from the environment to warm up.
-This is also why turtles are most commonly found in tropical waters, and the Maldives is the perfect cozy temperature for any turtles wanting to stay warm.
+Sea turtles are poikilothermic.
+This means that their body temperature varies and depends in part on their surroundings.
+This is also why many sea turtle species are found in tropical waters, like the Maldives, where the water temperature is consistently close to optimal internal body temperature for these species.

 Green Sea Turtles: Vegetarian Giants

 Green sea turtles are the largest hard-shelled species of turtles in the oceans and reach sizes of up to 134 cm.
 They will in particular seek out seagrass meadows as they are herbivores and primarily munch on seagrass and algae.
 They actually get their name from consuming so many greens that their fatty tissue takes on a greenish tint!
 Green sea turtles’ constant grazing and removal of algae from the reef also keeps the seagrass beds and reefs healthy.

 The most difficult habitat for green sea turtles to reach is the nesting beach.
 As marine animals adapted to life at sea, dragging their body up the beach and digging a hole to bury their eggs and hide them from predators can be a daunting process.
 1/10 of their hatchlings have a natural chance of survival due to predation by crabs, birds, sharks, and fish, however, human interference and the plastic in our oceans have dramatically reduced that number to 1/1000.